 In May, we announced the launch of our European Data Center , which locally hosts data from our customers in the area, or who are doing business there.
 Our ISO certification is another step in our commitment to perfecting the sophisticated, secure infrastructure that global enterprises—like our customers—require.

-Usabilla, the voice of customer company that SurveyMonkey welcomed to the Troop in April of 2019, has also received its ISO 27001 certification—in July of 2019.
+Usabilla, the voice of customer company that SurveyMonkey welcomed to the team in April of 2019, has also received its ISO 27001 certification—in July of 2019.

 Whatever your organization is trying to accomplish, data helps you do it better.
 We promise to keep striving to give your data the best protection possible.